Jack Graham profile background image

 Thomson Reuters Foundation

-Jack Graham is climate change and nature correspondent at the Thomson Reuters Foundation.
-Based in London, he reports on issues such as the global biodiversity crisis and the energy transition's impact on jobs.
+Jack Graham is the Deputy Editor of Funded Projects at the Thomson Reuters Foundation.
+He previously worked as the Thomson Reuters Foundation's climate change and nature correspondent, reporting on issues such as the global biodiversity crisis and the energy transition's impact on jobs.
 Previously a freelance correspondent in Toronto, Jack’s reporting has also appeared in the New York Times, the Economist and Toronto Star.

 Governments are meeting in Ottawa, Canada, this week for the next round of global talks over a treaty to end plastic pollution, as the world struggles with more than 400 million metric tons of plastic waste produced each year.